-The award-winning Brabazon single malt series from Teeling has showcased the role that fortified wines can have on Irish whiskey.
+The award-winning Teeling Brabazon single malt series has showcased the role that fortified wines can have on Irish whiskey.
 The series was named after Lord Brabazon who developed the Newmarket Square area, home to the Teeling Distillery.

 Brabazon Series 1 showcased the influence of sherry cask maturation

 Brabazon Series 2 focused on Port, a marriage of both full matured and finished

 Brabazon Series 3 was an ex-Bourbon maturation followed by a long (3 year) finish in Pedro Ximenez Sherry casks.

 For Series 4, Teeling have sourced barrels used by a long forgotten historical style of Portuguese Port, to produce a unique and distinctive bottling of Teeling Whiskey.
 Carcavelos is a style of Portuguese fortified wine dating back to the 18th century.
 Produced historically just outside of Lisbon, its wineries have mainly disappeared over the years.
 Now only 25 acres remain with Carcavelos produced on a very small artisanal scale.